CaueBertolino/machine-learning-btcusd-5min-candle/README.md

 I then created a simple <a href= "https://lookerstudio.google.com/u/0/navigation/reporting" target="_blank">Looker Studio</a> dashboard to include the results for the prediction and the answers from the Large Language Model.
 The results can be found on this <a href="https://datastudio.google.com/reporting/137eeb38-e1ca-4a93-91b4-22a888ef4b14/page/p_dfyxv1z8nc" target="_blank">Dashboard</a>.

-This ia an open source project, fell free to contribute.
+This is an open source project, fell free to contribute.

 Links: